 It's important to keep in mind that trading futures is very risky; a full risk disclosure can be found at the end of this article.

 In addition to commercial hedgers, (which will not be covered in this particular article) there are also people/parties who act as speculators and who seek to make money off of changes in the price of the contract itself, when bought or sold to other investors.
 Naturally, if the price of a given futures contract rises, the contract itself becomes more valuable, and the owner of that contract could, if he/she chose, to sell that contract to someone else who is willing to pay more for it.
 This would be known as a long position in a particular futures contract.
 It is also possible to take on a short position and speculate on the price of the underlying futures contract going down and offsetting the position by buying back the exact same contract on the same exchange with the hope of making a profit on the change in price.
 These futures contracts aren't just bought and sold over a single market segment, but over almost any asset that's commonly traded.
 Commodities themselves do indeed represent a large percentage of the futures trading world: Futures contracts are issued on many underlying assets: eggs, gasoline, ethanol, lumber, equity indices, financial contracts and precious metals.
 The list goes on and on.
-All of these commodities have standardized futures contracts and speculators and traders are constantly seeking profit making opportunities, while hedgers attempt to lock in favourable future trading price levels in the present trying to avoid risk.
+All of these commodities have standardized futures contracts and speculators and traders are constantly seeking profit making opportunities, while hedgers attempt to lock in favorable future trading price levels in the present trying to avoid risk.

 As implied above, the commodity futures trading markets are not simply all about hogs, corn and soybeans.
 One can trade equity indices and futures contracts on financial instruments.
 Some traders trade these vehicles extensively because of the greater potential for leverage than could be garnered by trading these instruments outright on the world's equity markets.
 Leverage in the futures trading markets is denoted by the substantial position that can be initiated in an underlying commodity while putting up a relatively small amount of cash margin.
 A trader or speculator needs to be aware of the double-edged sword this implies: while the potential for greater profits exists, so does the increased risk of very large losses in the commodity futures markets.
 The understanding of leverage and the risks that inherently come with it, is paramount before initiating any positions in the commodity futures markets.
 No one can claim to know how futures trading works without a firm mental grip on these important futures trading basic mechanics.